sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">If there is policy configuration conflict, the latest configuration request is applied to the device.

 <a href="" id="start-startlayout"></a>**Start/StartLayout**
+> [!IMPORTANT]
-> **Important**  This node is set on a per-user basis and must be accessed using the following paths:
+> This node is set on a per-user basis and must be accessed using the following paths:
 > -   **./User/Vendor/MSFT/Policy/Config/Start/StartLayout** to configure the policy.
 > -   **./User/Vendor/MSFT/Policy/Result/Start/StartLayout** to query the current value of the policy.